 For schools, fixed escalations of 2-3% are ideal because they allow accurate long-term budgeting -- essential when your revenue is relatively predictable.

-Understanding these financial metrics helps you evaluate whether a lease is affordable:
+Understanding these financial metrics helps you evaluate the cost of a lease:

 Debt Service Coverage Ratio (DSCR) measures how well your school can cover its annual debt payments with income.